Lavender Country

 Lavender Country was an American country music band formed in 1972 whose self-titled 1973 album is the first known gay-themed album in country music history.
 Based in Seattle, Washington, the band originally consisted of lead singer and guitarist Patrick Haggerty (1944–2022), keyboardist Michael Carr, singer and fiddler Eve Morris and guitarist Robert Hammerstrom.
-Lavender Country has released two studio albums Lavender Country (1973) and Blackberry Rose (2019).
-The band has a wide number of members in various cities, with Haggerty having been the only constant member.
+Lavender Country has released two studio albums, Lavender Country (1973) and Blackberry Rose (2019).
+The band had many members based in various cities with Haggerty serving as the only constant member.

 History

 Early years

 Haggerty was born on September 27, 1944 and raised on a dairy farm near Port Angeles, Washington.
 His father Charles Edward Haggerty (1901–1961), was a dairy farmer, while his mother Asylda Mary (née Remillard) (1915–1999), was a homemaker, who later became a teacher following the death of her husband.
 Haggerty was the sixth of ten children.
 He has stated that his parents, particularly his father, were very accepting of his sexuality and effeminate personality, with his father encouraging him to come out and to not “sneak”.
 Haggerty attended Port Angeles Senior High in Port Angeles, Washington, from 1958 to 1962, where he was “pep promoter”, which was similar to being head cheerleader.
 After college he joined the Peace Corps, but was discharged in 1966 for being gay.
 He later became an artist and an activist with the local chapter of the Gay Liberation Front after moving to Seattle to pursue graduate studies at the University of Washington.
 After coming out in 1969, Patrick became very involved with the gay rights movement, and became a socialist after "cutting cane" in Cuba in the early-1970s.
 He has two children, daughter Robin Boland (née Thetford) (a biological child with lesbian friend Lois Thetford), and son Amilcar Navarro (adopted and co-parented with his biological mother Linda Navarro).
 He has one grandchild, Maxwell Boland II.
 Haggerty was close friends with blues musician Blackberri, activists Faygele Ben-Miriam and Bobbi Campbell and gay film critic Paul Kagourtine.
 His son Amilcar is the grandson of jazz musician Fats Navarro.